WilkoV/Fusion360_ExportIt/README.md

 0.4.0 | 22.07.2020 | UI cleaned up by adding _Export_, _Location_ and _Misc_ tabs.
 Filename filter added to remove spaces from filenames.
 Export filter added that prevents linked components to be exported.
 0.5.0 | 04.08.2020 | A checkbox is added that allows to reset the base directory / export directory after closing the _Default Configuration_ command with the _OK_ button or by starting an export in the _Export Design_ command.
 The new workflow closes the issue #1 and the new checkbox closes the enhancement #8.
 In addition, the concept of the export directory is no longer based only on the idea of ​​a standard / base directory.
 It can now be better adapted to different workflows by enabling the configuration of a base directory or the configuration of the export directory when exporting a new design for the first time, or by having to configure the export directory every time an export is triggered.
 The new options close the enhancement #7.
 0.6.0 | 15.08.2020 | Some artists use top-level components to group bodies or sub-components by color or material.
 These groups are then also used for the final STL export.
 The new STL option _One File Top Level Occurrence_ complies with these exports.
 Documentation slightly enhanced.
-TODO 0.7.0 | XX.08.2020 | Referenced sub-assemblies are now handled correctly, if "Exclude Links" is activated.
+TODO 0.7.0 | XX.08.2020 | "Exclude Occurrences" filter added to the export options.
+In contrast to the selection filter, this filter is saved in the project configuration and used for every export of the design.
+Useful for users who import subassemblies and then break the link.
+This closes the enhancement #13.
+Referenced sub-assemblies are now handled correctly, if "Exclude Links" is activated.
 This fixes issue #12

 ## Known Issus